expo/expo/packages/expo-module-scripts/README.md

 You should also add the following fields to your `package.json`:

-### 🔌 Config plugin
+### 🔌 Config Plugin

 To create a [config plugin](https://github.com/expo/expo-cli/blob/master/packages/config-plugins/README.md) that automatically configures your native code, you have two options:

-1. Create a `plugin` folder and write your plugin in TypeScript (Recommended).
+1. Create a `plugin` folder and write your plugin in TypeScript (recommended).
-2. Create an `app.plugin.js` and write the plugin in pure Node.js compliant JavaScript
+2. Create an `app.plugin.js` file in the project root and write the plugin in pure Node.js-compliant JavaScript.

-Config plugins must be transpiled for Node.js (LTS) which is slightly different to native React modules which support features like the import/export keywords.
-This means we'll need two different `tsconfig.json` files and two different `src` (and `build`) folders.
+Config plugins must be transpiled for compatibility with Node.js (LTS).
+The features supported in Node.js are slightly different from those in Expo or React Native modules, which support ES6 import/export keywords and JSX, for example.
+This means we'll need two different `tsconfig.json` files and two different `src` (and `build`) folders — one for the code that will execute in an Expo or React Native app and the other for the plugin that executes in Node.js.

 This can quickly become complex, so we've created a system for easily targeting the plugin folder.